arkadijs/cf-docker-broker/README.md

 #### CoreOS

-The prototype only works on Google Compute Engine.
+The prototype is tested on Google Compute Engine and Amazon Web Services.

-Create a new VM that will host the broker, `f1-micro` is good enough.
-Give it read-write access to the GCE project Compute resources.
+Create a new VM that will host the broker, `f1-micro` or `t2.micro` is good enough.
+There are two options to forward traffic to CoreOS instances: HAProxy and GCE network load-balancer - more on that below.
+To use GCE load balancer give the VM read-write access to the GCE project Compute resources.
 Via UI: press _Show advanced options_ on the right top of _New instance_ screen.
 Under _Project Access_ below, check _Enable Compute Engine service account_ and select _Read Write_ in _COMPUTE_ combo.
 Alternatively, supply `--service_account_scopes=compute` to `gcutil`.

-`cd coreos/` and edit CoreOS cluster scripts, starting with `coreos-common.sh`.
-Launch CoreOS cluster with `./coreos-start.sh`.
+`cd coreos/` and edit CoreOS cluster scripts.
+On GCE, edit `coreos-common.sh`, launch CoreOS cluster with `./coreos-start.sh`.
+On AWS, edit `cloudformation.template` and launch CoreOS cluster with `./coreos-start-aws.sh`.

 The CoreOS itself will be ready in a minute, so that you could use `etcdctl` and `fleetctl` immediately.
-But, wait some 10-20 minutes before you _ssh_ to the nodes, as we pre-seed required docker images via `systemd` service (see `coreos/cloud-config.yml`), but due to some init sequence peculiarities _ssh keys_ are not imported from project's metadata by Google user management daemon until this process is done.
+But, on GCE only, wait some 10-20 minutes before you _ssh_ to the nodes, as we pre-seed required docker images via `systemd` service (see `coreos/cloud-config.yml`), but due to some init sequence peculiarities _ssh keys_ are not imported from project's metadata by Google user management daemon until this process is done.

 Configure `broker.v2.backend = 'coreos'` in  `grails-app/conf/Config.groovy` together with the rest of required attributes, then run:

     $ grails -reloading run-app    # or
     $ ./grailsw run-app

+##### HAProxy port forwarder

+HAProxy is managed by the broker which sends machine's interface (public) IP to CloudFoundry clients to keep service endpoint address stable.

+Install `haproxy` from packages: `apt-get install haproxy`, for example.
+If the hosts supports `tmpfiles.d`, create one:

+    echo 'd /run/haproxy 0755 broker broker' > /etc/tmpfiles.d/haproxy.conf

+(`broker broker` being uid/gid of user which is suppose to start the Grails app)

+Alternatively, plug in `/etc/tc.local`:

+    mkdir /run/haproxy && chown broker:broker /run/haproxy

+##### GCE network load-balancer and protocol forwarder

+On Google Compute Engine, there is an option to use load-balancer cloud service instead of HAProxy for an enhanced stability, for an additional small price.

+Reserve static IP for protocol forwarding and make necessary changes in config.

+Please note, that there is an outstanding issue with GCE API daily quotas.
+Because broker actively polls for forwarding rule status, given sufficient number of forwarding rules it is easy to lock-out yourself from any access to the project until quota usage is reset.
+That happens daily.

 #### CloudFoundry